Upgrade to v2

 Azure recommends Azure Resource Manager templates (often via Bicep for ease of use) to create resources.
 The same is a good approach for creating Azure Machine Learning resources as well.

-If your team is only using Azure Machine Learning, you may consider provisioning the workspace and any other resources via YAML files and CLI instead.
+If your team is only using Azure Machine Learning, you might consider provisioning the workspace and any other resources via YAML files and CLI instead.

 Prototyping models

 We recommend v2 for prototyping models.
-You may consider using the CLI for an interactive use of Azure Machine Learning, while your model training code is Python or any other programming language.
-Alternatively, you may adopt a full-stack approach with Python solely using the Azure Machine Learning SDK or a mixed approach with the Azure Machine Learning Python SDK and YAML files.
+You might consider using the CLI for an interactive use of Azure Machine Learning, while your model training code is Python or any other programming language.
+Alternatively, you might adopt a full-stack approach with Python solely using the Azure Machine Learning SDK or a mixed approach with the Azure Machine Learning Python SDK and YAML files.

 Production model training